Dungeon Village: Reception

 The game received mostly positive reviews from critics, who praised the setting and gameplay.
-IGN's Peter Eykemans called Dungeon Village one of the best Kairosoft games that had been released, noting that the setting was charming and the gameplay was addictive.
+IGNs Peter Eykemans called Dungeon Village one of the best Kairosoft games that had been released, noting that the setting was charming and the gameplay was addictive.
 Eurogamers Chris Schilling highlighted the game as the website's "App of the Day", praised the addictive gameplay as well, and complimented the developer's sense of humor for playing on storied video game character names for the heroes' names.
-Gamezebo's Andy Chalk felt that despite the game's simplicity and confusing instructions, that it was incredibly hard to put down.
+Gamezebos Andy Chalk felt that despite the game's simplicity and confusing instructions, that it was incredibly hard to put down.
 Pocket Gamers Damien McFarren called the game, "a resounding success for Kairosoft", and praised the game's premise as being more original than other titles in their game library had been.

 Criticisms of the game mostly focused on its lack of re-playability.
-IGN's Peter Eykemans felt that the game had little point in a playthrough after beating it once, feeling that the high score system did not give the player enough incentive to play again.
+IGNs Peter Eykemans felt that the game had little point in a playthrough after beating it once, feeling that the high score system did not give the player enough incentive to play again.
 Pocket Gamers Damien McFarren echoed Eykemans's criticism about the lack of re-playability.